khuongnguyen232/Trivia/README.md

 And the window of this web app should pop up on your browser at localhost:3000.

 ## Hosted Site
-I already hosted the website on Heroku, if you want to have a sneak peak at the project, please check out here: https://trivia-khuong.herokuapp.com/
+I already hosted the website on Heroku, if you want to have a small look at it please check out here: https://trivia-khuong.herokuapp.com/

 ## Update#1 (06/17/2020)